academie-de-espee/youth-rapier-rules/rules.md

 ## General
 1. Youths participants must be at least 6, but less than 18 years old to participate in Atlantian Youth Rapier.
-2. A warranted Youth Rapier Marshal and at least one additional unrelated adult must be actively observing all youth rapier activities, including training, sparring, and combat.
+2. A warranted Youth Rapier Marshal and at least one additional unrelated adult must be actively managing all youth rapier activities, including training, sparring, and combat.
 3. Youth participants must have a Youth Rapier Authorization to participate in tournaments.
 See Authorization and Training for more information.
 4. To participate in any aspect of youth rapier, a youth must:
     1. Show a blue SCA membership card OR